 Do You Need to Heat Workpieces Before Hardfacing Them?

+One of the general rules of hardfacing is that all workpieces must be brought to room temp.
+Semi-molten material being used for hardfacing However, it’s not something you should abide by 100% of the time.
 In fact, some metals and alloys are required to be preheated before working on them; this will depend on the chemical composition of that alloy or metal.

 Is Hardfacing Limited to Just One (1) Layer?

 No, hardfacing can even go up to two (2) to five (5) layers, depending on the product.
 Multiple-layer hardfacing on a heavy-earth moving equipment Products that are a part of metal carbide families are just limited to just 2 to 3 layers.
 On the other hand, though, you can apply an unlimited amount of layers if you use austenitic and martensitic products.

 Hardfacing isn’t a procedure you can do without any machines or equipment.
 One-head hardfacing machine offered by Waldun In fact, choosing the right machinery will get the job done easier, faster, and more conveniently.
 The machines you’ll choose will depend on the results you want to achieve.
 Nevertheless, here are some examples of machines you can use for hardfacing:

 It’s a type of machine where a welding head is present.
 The one-head contains one (1) welding head, while the two-head has two (2).
 Furthermore, it has a bed where the workpiece shall be loaded.
 It’s a good type of machine because it reduces workforce while ensuring the quality of the hardfacing procedure.

 PTA welding equipment is a sort of thermal process where AR material is applied and deposited to surfaces.
 Compared to others, they’re considered to be flexible and versatile machines.